saltyorg/docs/docs/reference/plex-autoscan-extras.md

     plex_autoscan authorize
     ```

-    If this doesn't work for you, update saltbox and rerun the plex-autoscan role:
+    If this doesn't work for you, update saltbox and rerun the plex_autoscan role:

     ```shell
     sb update
-    sb install plex-autoscan
+    sb install plex_autoscan
     ```

 7. Visit the link shown to get the authorization code and paste that in and hit `enter`.